by Barbara Crowther, Director of Policy and Public Affairs for the Fairtrade Foundation

 So how has Fairtrade been responding?

 Firstly, to make clear our own principles and vision to support progress towards decent work, real costs of sustainable production and living wages everywhere, applied equally to all workers doing similar work, without discrimination.
-That commitment now sits right at the heart of the Fairtrade Foundation’s recently launched 2016-20 Strategy.
+That commitment now sits right at the heart of the Fairtrade Foundation’s 2016-20 Strategy.
 However, simply to rewrite Fairtrade’s labour standard and apply it with immediate effect could have had unintended adverse consequences for workers, if it resulted in farm management or businesses deciding they could no longer afford to be part of the Fairtrade system.
-Instead, the revised Fairtrade Hired Labour Standard that came into force in 2015, you see a progressive, developmental approach whereby companies must commit to a timeline for working steadily towards payment of living wages, and demonstrate progress against this.
+Instead, the revised Fairtrade Hired Labour Standard that came into force in 2015 outlines a progressive, developmental approach whereby companies must commit to a timeline for working steadily towards payment of living wages, and demonstrate progress against this.

 Secondly, we recognised that we would only be able to drive this progress on an industry wide level, rather than a farm-by-farm approach.
 And for many of the countries and industries where Fairtrade works, calculations of living wages simply hadn’t been done, or were deemed not to include all the necessary components for a decent livelihood.
 That’s why the methodology for calculating benchmarks for Living Wages, developed for Fairtrade International by Richard and Martha Anker, has now been shared with, and adopted by, all the social and environmental certifications working together through the ISEAL Alliance, and has led to the establishment of a Global Living Wage Coalition, all working to the same definitions and sharing the workload.
 Research and benchmarking of Living Wage levels has been done for rural South Africa, Dominican Republic, Malawi and semi-urban Kenya, training of researchers is being conducted, and more than 18 further studies are now underway.